-By this time, Federal forces were closing in on Richmond, New Orleans, and vital points along the Mississippi River and Atlantic coast.
-The Confederates had just lost thousands of men in the largest battle ever fought in America up to that time, and many men who had enlisted in the Confederate army for 12 months at the beginning of the war were about to go home.
+By this time, the Confederate war effort was in decline.
+Federal forces were closing in on Richmond, New Orleans, and vital points along the Mississippi River and Atlantic coast.
+The Confederates had just lost thousands of men in the largest battle ever fought in America up to that time, and many men who had enlisted in the Confederate army for 12 months when the war started were about to go home.

-All these factors led to a growing call for conscription, which had been intensely debated in the Confederate Congress.
-Opponents argued that it violated the same civil liberties southerners had seceded to uphold.
-Some claimed that forcing men into the army showed weakness by indicating that volunteerism alone was no longer enough to maintain the war effort.
+All these factors led to a growing call for conscription, a topic which had been intensely debated in the Confederate Congress.
+Opponents argued that it violated the same civil liberties that southerners had seceded to uphold.
+Some claimed that forcing men into the army showed weakness because it indicated that volunteerism alone was no longer enough to maintain the war effort.

-Ultimately, new Secretary of War George W. Randolph persuaded enough congressmen to approve the bill, and then he persuaded Davis to sign it into law.
-Thus, the Confederacy took the first and most expansive step toward centralizing state and national armies.
+Ultimately, new Secretary of War George W. Randolph persuaded enough congressmen to approve the bill, and then he persuaded President Jefferson Davis to sign it into law.
+Under the law “to Further Provide for the Public Defense,” the Confederacy took the first and most expansive step toward centralizing state and national armies.

 Politicians hopeful that the prospect of a draft would stimulate more volunteerism added a provision giving draftees 30 days to volunteer instead.
 Men could also pay a $500 commutation fee to evade the draft.
-This clause applied to pacifists such as Quakers and Mennonites; it also aimed to enable skilled laborers and the wealthy to continue serving the Confederacy in non-military capacities.
+This clause applied to pacifists such as Quakers and Mennonites; it also aimed to enable skilled laborers and the wealthy to continue serving the Confederacy in noncombatant roles.

 Another provision allowed for men to hire substitutes to serve in their place from “persons not liable for duty,” usually those outside the specified age range or foreigners.
 The substitute clause was based on the English tradition of assuming that those who could afford to hire a substitute could be more useful to the war effort outside the army.
 “Substitute brokers” became a lucrative profession as a result.
 This provision caused such widespread resentment among those who could not afford to hire a substitute that it was eventually repealed.

 The original Conscription Act offered no exemptions from the draft other than commutation or substitution.
-Realizing that this could deplete the southern workforce, Congress enacted an amendment five days later that included exemptions for many classes and professions, including government workers, war industry laborers (i.e., those working in textiles, mines, foundries, etc.), river ferrymen and pilots, telegraph operators, hospital employees, apothecaries, printers, clergymen, and educators.
+Realizing that this could deplete the southern workforce, Congress enacted an amendment five days later that created a “class exemption” system which those working in selected occupations and professions would be exempted from military service.
+This included government workers, war industry laborers (i.e., those working in textiles, mines, foundries, etc.), river ferrymen and pilots, telegraph operators, hospital employees, apothecaries, printers, clergymen, and educators.

 These exemptions invited fraud, as many new schools quickly opened, along with pharmacies that featured “a few empty jars, a cheap assortment of combs and brushes, a few bottles of ‘hairdye’ and ‘wizard oil’ and other Yankee nostrums.”